cirruslabs/cirrus-ci-docs/docs/examples.md

 ## Ruby

 Official [Ruby Docker images](https://hub.docker.com/_/ruby/) can be used for builds.
-Here is an example of `.cirrus.yml` that caches installed gems based on contents of `Gemfile.lock` and runs `rspec`:
+Here is an example of a `.cirrus.yml` that caches installed gems based on contents of `Gemfile.lock` and runs `rspec`:

 ```yaml